nusantarakoding/nusantarakoding/README.md

 - 👷‍♂️ We currently working on my personal projects and freelance job
 - 🚀 We currently learning to become a Fullstack Developer 🤣
 - 👋 We looking for developer friends!
-- 🎯 2021 Goals: Build up my resume and get an internship or jobs
+- 🎯 2021 Goals: Diamond Play Buttons yeay!!!
 - ⚡ Fun fact: I love to learn new things
-- 📫 You can reach me at <a href="https://github.com/alfharizkyfauzi">Alfharizky Fauzi</a>
+- 📫 You can reach me at <a href="mailto:nusantarakoding@gmail.com">Nusantara Koding Email</a>

 ### Connect with us: